johnwheeler-prod/brutal-astro/src/content/blog/3-openai-google-feuding.md

 *   This change of course disrupted a variety of automated tools that companies use to monitor their own search rankings.
 Semrush, ahrefs, moz, and other large scale SEO players were all affected.

-*   The proven consequences are related to traditional search tools, but the timing is suspect.
-As companies are vying for AI visibility, the timing of this notable change would hint that Google knows more than we do.
+*   The proven consequences are related to traditional search tools, but the _when_ is suspect.
+As companies are vying for AI visibility, the timing of this notable change would hint that Google knows more than we do (like they usually do).
 Maybe the fight for default AI tool is heating up.
 Gemini as the incumbent in this AI iteration of search has the most to lose since [Google still owns nearly 90% of global search](https://gs.statcounter.com/search-engine-market-share/all/united-states-of-america) according to global stats.

 ## Google and OpenAI post lucrative jobs